twMr7/tdms2x/README.md

 The usage message should look like this.
 ```
 usage: tdms2x [-h] [-v] [-d] [-m] [-c 0 [1 ...]] [-t] [-z] [-s] [-n x [y ...]]
-              [-o {npy,mat,csv}]
+              [-o {npy,mat,wav,csv}] [-r Hz]
               PATH

 *tdms2x* convert NI TDMS file to various other scientific data formats.

 positional arguments:
-  PATH                  path to a TDMS file or a folder contains plenty of it.
+  PATH                  Path to a TDMS file or a folder contains plenty of it.

 optional arguments:
   -h, --help            show this help message and exit
-  -v, --version         display version number and exit.
+  -v, --version         Display version number and exit.
-  -d, --display_only    display file meta info to console and exit, no any
+  -d, --display_info    Display meta info of the TDMS file to console, also
-                        file is saved.
+                        save to file if -m option is also specified.
-  -m, --meta_save2file  also save meta file to a .info file.
+  -m, --meta_save2file  Also save meta file to a .info file.
   -c 0 [1 ...], --channel_selection 0 [1 ...]
                         Option to output only those channels with index
                         specified in the list.
 Zero is the index to the first
                         channel, and default is all selected.
-  -t, --time_track      the output shall contain an additional time track
+  -t, --time_track      The output shall contain an additional time track
                         column if available.
   -z, --zip_compression
-                        compress the output file if the output format supports
+                        Compress the output file if the output format supports
                         this option.
   -s, --split_file      Split channels to save as separate files.
   -n x [y ...], --name_channel x [y ...]